feenkcom/gtoolkit-examples/src/GToolkit-Examples.package/GtExample.class/README.md

 I can depend on other examples, and other examples can depend on me.
 When I depend on another example, the code that produces me uses the result of the other example to construct me.

 The class for which I represent the example is called my subject.
+I can have multiple subjects.

 The class that offers the method out of which I am constructed is the provider.